-ART 312 Painting II

-Continuing composition painting technique with an emphasis on content.
+204 ART 311 Career Development for the Creative Professional Introduces students to professional development opportunities and resources that will aid them in identifying and obtaining their personal career goals in the creative arts.
+3 hours ART 312 Painting II Continuing composition painting technique with an emphasis on content.
 Focuses on the figure and head; emphasizes composition, technique, and expressiveness.
 Lab fee.
 Prerequisite: ART 211 or consent of instructor.

-ART 320 Sculpture & Ceramics II

-Focuses on wheel-throwing techniques, glaze application, and the basic firing process.
+3 hours ART 320 Sculpture & Ceramics II Focuses on wheel-throwing techniques, glaze application, and the basic firing process.
 Requires mastery of various wheel-thrown forms.
 Lab fee.
 Prerequisite: ART 220.

-ART 332 Printmaking II

-Introduces lithography and serigraphy printmaking processes.
+3 hours ART 332 Printmaking II Introduces lithography and serigraphy printmaking processes.
 Emphasizes familiarization with the processes and their creative potential for the artist.
 Lab fee.
 Prerequisite: ART 231.
 Offered spring semester.

-ART 345 History of Music & Art (Same as HST & MUS 345)

-Presents a general study of the birth and development of Art and Music specifically within the context of Western Civilization.
+3 hours ART 345 History of Music & Art (Same as HST & MUS 345) Presents a general study of the birth and development of Art and Music specifically within the context of Western Civilization.
 Particular attention will be given to how the historical and religious context in the West has influence the arts.

-ART 352 Photography II

-Explores the use of artificial studio lighting.
+3 hours ART 352 Photography II Explores the use of artificial studio lighting.
 Students will need a DSLR or mirrorless camera with full settings preferred.
 Lab fee.
 Prerequisite: ART 251 or consent of instructor.

-ART 362 3D Graphics

-Provides intermediate exploration of graphic software applications to create three-dimensional forms, virtual 3-D, and package design.
+3 hours ART 362 3D Graphics Provides intermediate exploration of graphic software applications to create three-dimensional forms, virtual 3-D, and package design.
 Emphasis on the design process to create innovative artistic solutions.
 Lab fee.
 Prerequisite: ART 261.

-ART 389 Graphic Design III

-Integrates design principles and software, typography, digital illustration, digital imaging, page layout, and prepress techniques with emphasis on design process from visualization to production.
+3 hours ART 389 Graphic Design III Integrates design principles and software, typography, digital illustration, digital imaging, page layout, and prepress techniques with emphasis on design process from visualization to production.
 Prerequisite: ART 310.

-ART 400 Leadership in Art

-Taking on leadership roles in the HLGU Art Club.
+3 hours ART 400 Leadership in Art Taking on leadership roles in the HLGU Art Club.
 Guiding and mentoring the HLGU Art Club as a whole.
 Participation in all aspects in Hagerman Art Gallery exhibit is required.
 Prerequisite: ART 100.

-ART 405 Design Methods
+1 hour